UTM-Robotics/Deerhunt-Battlecode2021/README.md

-# Battlecode Deerhunt Game
+# Battlecode Deerhunt 2021 Game

 ## What is Battlecode?

-Battlecode is a real-time strategy game for which teams will program an AI player to face off against an enemy AI player.
-The rules of the game vary from year-to-year and teams are able to refine their robots as the tournament goes on.
-Checkout the [Battlecode](https://battlecode.org/) website for more information.
-Previous competitions hosted by MIT can be found [here](https://www.youtube.com/channel/UCOrfTSnyimIXfYzI8j_-CTQ).
+[Battlecode](https://battlecode.org/) is an AI competition that uniquely challenges partipants to combine game strategy, programming, and artificial intelligence.
+Although the game theme and rules change year-to-year, Battlecode remains a turn-based strategy game where 2 teams of virtual robots face off with only 1 team emerging as the winner.

+Battlecode is MIT's longest running (20+ years) programming competition.
+It typically spans about 22 days and partipants can work either alone or on a team.
+The competition welcomes everyone from beginner programmers to advanced programmers.
+Participants often incorporate knowledge of artificial intelligence, pathfinding, distributed alogorithms and/or networking communications when developing their player program.
+Learn something new in those 22 days?
+No problem!
+Players are able to test and refine their AIs as the competition goes on.

+Previous final competitions hosted by MIT can be found [here](https://www.youtube.com/channel/UCOrfTSnyimIXfYzI8j_-CTQ).

 ## Motivation